steinbeck/Surge/README.md

 More precisely, Surge generates all non-isomorphic constitutional isomers of a given molecular formula.

 ## Usage
 Surge is a command line tool.
-Running `surge -u C10H16O` will generate the 452458 isomers of C<sub>10</sub>H<sub>16</sub>O in 0.1s on some vanilla flavoe year-2021 PC.
+Running `surge -u C10H16O` will generate the 452458 isomers of C<sub>10</sub>H<sub>16</sub>O in 0.1s on some vanilla flavor year-2021 PC.
 Running `surge -S C10H16O` outputs those structurs in SMILES format.
 Further formats supported are SD Files (SDF) and a concise Surge-specific format.
 For large sets of structures, the -z option for compressing the output in gzip format will come in handy.

 `surge -help` will show all options: